bauerbrett/AzureDefenderVulnerabilities/README.md

 ## Run Program
 - go run main.go
 - or
-- go build -o defender-recommendations and ./defender-recommendations
+- go build -o defender-recommendations and in CMD .\defender-recommendations.exe

 - Once it is running
 - Give it your OpenAI API key.